aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/update-fields/_index.md

 ## Update LastSavedTime Property Before Saving

-You can use the [UpdateLastSavedTimeProperty](https://reference.aspose.com/words/net/aspose.words.saving/saveoptions/updatelastsavedtimeproperty/) property whether to update the corresponding built-in document property (BuiltInDocumentProperties.LastSavedTime) on document save.
+You can use the [UpdateLastSavedTimeProperty](https://reference.aspose.com/words/net/aspose.words.saving/saveoptions/updatelastsavedtimeproperty/) property whether to update the corresponding built-in document property [LastSavedTime](https://reference.aspose.com/words/net/aspose.words.properties/builtindocumentproperties/lastsavedtime/) when saving the document.

 The following code example shows how to update this property: